grompe/BTWTweak/patcher/readme.txt

 - Changed mob spawner to also convert loose cobblestone into moss stone.

+- Changed stone to drop without changing strata when harvested with a chisel.
+  Darker stone still acts like regular stone in crafting.

+- Added soulforged steel chisel to help harvesting stone at lowest strata.

+- Added adaptive crosshair to indicate whether current block is harvestable with current tool, or partially/more efficient with current tool, and to indicate proper weapon ready to hit the enemy, and viable fishing spots.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".